Frequently Asked Questions

 How can I make a change to my registration information (i.e. misspelling, address, e-mail, T-shirt size)?

 E-mail firstname.lastname@example.org with “Change of Information” in the subject line or call the Bank of America Chicago Marathon office at 312.904.9800 and a member of our staff will assist you.

 I didn’t receive a payment confirmation e-mail after I registered.
 Can you resend it to me?

-If you tried to register online but did not receive an e-mail confirming your payment, you need to do three things: 1) Check your current credit card/bank statement to see if you were charged the registration fee; 2) Check your spam and/or junk-mail folders to make sure the payment confirmation e-mail did not go into of those, and check your email settings to make sure you allow e-mails from “Active.com”; and 3) Contact Active.com at 877.228.4881 to talk with one of their customer service representatives.
+If you tried to register online but did not receive an e-mail confirming your payment, you need to do two things: 1) Check your current credit card/bank statement to see if you were charged the registration fee; 2) Check your spam and/or junk-mail folders to make sure the payment confirmation e-mail did not go into one of those.
 Please note that we cannot resend payment confirmation e-mails once they have already been sent.

 Is the Bank of America Chicago Marathon walker-friendly?

 The Bank of America Chicago Marathon is open to all participants who wish to register; however, the Chicago Marathon course begins to re-open to vehicular traffic after 6 hours and 30 minutes of the last official starter.
 Participants wishing to complete the 26.2-mile event within that timeframe will need to maintain a 15-minute/mile pace or faster.
 This 6:30:59 time limit is a “rolling” time limit from the start to the finish.
 Participants still out on the race course will be asked to move to the sidewalks and on-course support (Aid Stations) will close.

 Please note that participants who cross the finish line after 6:30:59 will not be recognized as official finishers and their names will not be printed in the Official Results Book or the Commemorative Newspaper.